Save time with this Tomato Basil Sauce recipe – An easy and delicious tomato sauce that’s great with pasta, meat, or shellfish!

 Receive new recipes & dinner ideas straight to your inbox!

 Let’s Make Tomato Basil Sauce

 - 58 oz canned tomatoes (4 -14.5oz cans) crushed

 - a couple of good handfuls of fresh basil chopped

 - Salt and pepper to taste

-While the pasta cooks, heat the olive oil in a large saucepan and saute the garlic for about a minute until lightly browned (being careful not to let it get too dark).
-Add the tomatoes & basil, season with salt and pepper and cook, uncovered, over a medium heat for about 10 minutes.
+- Add the tomatoes & basil, season with salt and pepper and cook, uncovered, over medium heat for about 15-20 minutes.

 Erren’s Kitchen is written and produced for informational intentions only.
 We are not certified nutritionists, and the nutritional information found on this site has not been assessed or authorized by a nutritionist or the FDA.
 The nutritional information found in our recipes is offered as an estimate and should not be considered a guarantee or fact.
 The estimated data is provided as a courtesy and calculated through a third-party online nutritional calculator, spoonacular API.
 Although we do our best to provide accurate nutritional information, these figures should be considered rough estimates.
 Many factors, such as brands or products purchased and the nutritional fluctuations that naturally occur in fresh produce, can alter the effectiveness of the nutritional information in any recipe.
 Furthermore, various online calculators provide different results depending on their particular algorithms and nutrition fact sources.
 To obtain the most precise nutritional information in a provided recipe, you should calculate the nutritional information with the exact ingredients you are using when preparing the recipe using your preferred nutrition calculator.

 Update Notes: This recipe was originally posted in 2014, but was published again in 2018 to include step by step directions, nutritional information, a video, and new photos.